marcelotto/magma/docs.magma/artefacts/generated/modules/Magma/Vault/BaseVault/Prompt for ModuleDoc of Magma.Vault.BaseVault.md

   @doc """
   Returns the path to a base vault.

-  Either the name of one of predefined base vault in the `priv/base_vault` directory of Magma can be used or the path to a custom local base vault.
+  Either the atom name of one of the predefined base vault in the `priv/base_vault` directory of Magma can be used or the path to a custom local base vault.
   If no base vault is given the default base vault is used.

+      # Get path for the default base vault
+      Magma.Vault.BaseVault.path()

+      # Get path for a predefined base vault
+      Magma.Vault.BaseVault.path(:custom_theme)

+      # Get path for a custom base vault
+      Magma.Vault.BaseVault.path("/path/to/custom/base/vault")

   """
   def path(path_or_theme \\ nil)
   def path(nil), do: path(@default_theme)